Advendetour/advendetour/README.md

 3. On the bottom left console, click the underlined `Discover and setup`
 4. Click the yellow triangle at the bottom prompting you to install a new driver.
 5. Choose Advendetour_development.
 Click `Ok`.
-6. View the database(s) by clicking the vertical "Database" tab on the top right.
+6. View the database(s) by clicking the vertical `Database` tab on the top right.